GSAPP-CDP/Smorgasbord/src/content/modules/12-rhino-intro/12-4_rhino-nurbs.md

 ### Creating Surfaces from Curves

 Most of the time, we don't want to build complex geometry starting from flat sheets.
-One common alternative is to start with the contours in either the U or V directions, and fit a surface through them using `Loft` (the term comes from boatbuilding, and describes fitting the planks of the hull around the ribs).
+One common alternative is to start with the contours in either the U or V directions, and fit a surface through them using `Loft` (the term comes from boatbuilding, where it describes fitting the planks of the hull around the ribs).
 Lets take a break from the Casa Bahia Azul to create a model of this chair designed by Vemer Panton for Vitra in the 1960s:

 ![Panton Chair](images/12-4/Panton_Stuhl.jpg#img-left)